Do you think you are a good boss? Have you asked?

 - Not listening to their employee's pain.
 Employees would reach out to management sharing their pain, wants, and needs.
 Employees would vent to other employees regarding their pain, wants, and needs and were seen as trouble makers.

 - Lack of courtesy from the management not saying good morning.

 - Oh boy did I feel bad for this guy.
 Having an employee who was hired to take on a lot, but wasn't used to the fullest.
 I read this person's hiring job description, HR's job description, and the job description in the email announcement on this employee joining the company.
 This person was begging to move forward with the role he was hired for.
 He even asked different departments if he could help in certain areas.
-One manager of a department told him that she doesn't report to him.
+One manager of a department told him that she doesn't report to him and he doesn't report to her.
 She took his suggestion of how he would like to get involved to make an improvement as an attack on her.
 This manager was not humble and felt threatened.
 This employee wanted to help the company and the bottom line.
 He wasn't heard and spent 90% of his day taking online marketing courses.
 Essentially the company paid him to be a better version of himself so he could take his skills elsewhere.

 What Is Your Process For Hiring New Employees?

 If you expect more from your employees than your competitors, you can surely increase your bottom line and take away from your competitor’s bottom line.

 Here is a step-by-step concept on how you need to expect more from the get-go:

 - Make sure you gather enough data so you don’t waste your time and theirs.

 - Be clear and concise on your expectations of this role.